French Confession of Faith

-The French Confession of Faith (Confessio Gallicana, Confession de La Rochelle), also known as the Gallic Confession or the Confession of La Rochelle, is a Reformed confession of faith, the official doctrinal standard of the Reformed Church of France.
-The Confession was adopted at the first national synod in 1559.
+The French Confession of Faith (Confessio Gallicana, Confession de La Rochelle), also known as the Gallic Confession or the Confession of La Rochelle, is a Reformed confession of faith.
+The Confession was adopted at the first Reformed national synod in 1559.
+It is currently the official doctrinal standard of the Evangelical Reformed Churches of France and was also the standard of the Reformed Church of France before its merger with the Lutheran church.

 Background

 Initially, the French Reformed Protestants, also called Huguenots, had neither an official creed nor centralised organisation.
 A brief statement of doctrinal principles ("biblical truths") was included in their editions of the Bible, the translation and publication of which was undertaken by Protestants in the middle of the 16th century.
 In 1534, Jacques Lefèvre d'Étaples published a French translation of the New Testament.
 In 1552, Robert Estienne published the Bible and New Testament in Latin, and in 1553, J. Gerard published a French translation of the Bible.

 After the Peace of Augsburg (1555), Reformed congregations no longer needed to operate underground and thus grew to around 400,000 members.
 They organised in various parts of France between 1555 and 1558 with formal organisation and regular services.
 The need for a single, centralised church organisation and common confessional document arose.
 In 1558, doctrinal differences arose among the Reformed churches of Poitiers, leading a visiting Parisian pastor, Antoine de la Roche Chandieu (1534–1591), to propose the convening of a synod with the intention of producing a common confession and book of discipline upon his return to Paris.
 In 1559, the first national French Reformed synod met in Paris, at which the two documents were produced.

 All this activity took place in conditions of strict secrecy.
 As early as 1555, Henry II issued an edict which mandated the death penalty for all those guilty of heresy, threatening the Huguenots with burning at the stake.
 After the conclusion of the Italian Wars with the Peace of Cateau-Cambrésis in March–April 1559, the king set about eradicating heresy with particular zeal.
 In 1559, a special commission (Chambre ardente) was established in each parlement to monitor the execution of the edicts on heretics.
 Nevertheless, on May 25–28, 1559, the first national Synod of the Reformed Church of France was held in Paris under the chairmanship of the pastor of the Parisian congregation, Jean Morel, a student and friend of John Calvin.
 The exact number of delegates to the synod is unknown.